automation-tasks-rs/cargo-auto/template_new_cli/README.md

 ## lib.rs doc-comments

 The entire README.md is copied into lib.rs.
 This can be annoying to watch.
-You can collapse the entire section clicking on `// region: auto_md_to_doc_comments include README.md`.
+You can collapse the entire section by clicking on `// region: auto_md_to_doc_comments include README.md`.

 You can use `// region:` and `// endregion:` to mark sections you want to collapse in the editor.